 That being said, some of the best money advice that has been given has come from well-known people in the world.
 This could be actors, authors, athletes, historical figures, business people, etc.

-Below, I want to share the best advice about finances as well as some key takeaways from their knowledge.
+Below, I want to share some top advice about finances as well as some key takeaways from their knowledge.
 Some of these are more straight to the point quotes, but there is certainly a lesson in each.

 P.T.
 Barnum – The Satisfaction of Saving Money